 Liveaboards will generally inform you what type of certification you require before you book your trip.
 The certification requirement will depend on dive specific conditions such as the dive location, depth of the reefs and the difficulty of manoeuvring through its currents.

 Bear in mind that liveaboards may charge a slightly higher rate for Nitrox tanks if air tanks are already included in the price.
-But this is not really a requirement, but more of a “nice to have” for any scuba diver.
+But this is not really a requirement, but more of a “nice-to-have” for any scuba diver (beginners or advanced).

 Liveaboard Diving Safety